SebastianAment/CovarianceFunctions.jl/README.md

   0.393198 seconds (2 allocations: 2.000 GiB, 0.89% gc time)
 ```

-While the fast multiplicatios can be used in conjunction with iterative solvers,
+While the fast multiplications can be used in conjunction with iterative solvers,
 CovarianceFunctions.jl also implements a `O(n²)` direct solver called `levinson`:
 ```julia
 using CovarianceFunctions: levinson